GhostBed Flex Hybrid Mattress Review

 Our testing team (even the heavier individuals) thought the mattress did a good job of keeping their hips and trunk in proper alignment.
 No one complained of waking up with a sore lower back or anything like that.

-Based on the previous two sections, you can probably guess what we’re going to say here.
 Yes, we think the GhostBed Flex will work for combo sleepers who rotate between their back, stomach and side throughout the night.

 As we mentioned above, the bed just offers a nice balance between comfort and support.
 Plus, there’s very little resistance when you go to switch positions.
 That means you won’t ever feel like you’re stuck-in-the-bed.

-Temperature Regulation Anlaysis
+Temperature Regulation Analysis

 After testing out the bed, we feel that the GhostBed Flex mattress sleeps temperature neutral.
-We know the bed incorporates special cooling materials but at the end of the day, we just didn’t feel strongly enough to to give it the cooling mattress designation.
+We know the bed incorporates special cooling materials but at the end of the day, we just didn’t feel strongly enough to give it the cooling mattress designation.
 That’s not necessarily a bad thing by the way.
 We just think the mattress won’t be the primary reason why you cool down or warm up throughout the night.
 If you are looking for a cooling bed, you should check out the GhostBed Luxe, which the company claims is the coolest mattress on earth.

 Will Couples Like The GhostBed Hybrid Mattress?